vaishnaviinit/DevFlow/docs/backend.md

 ## Developer Notes

-- Non-auth module folders exist but are empty.
-Use auth as the reference implementation.
+- Remaining module folders (project, task, chat, etc.) are empty.
+Use **auth** and **workspace** as reference implementations — workspace shows the pattern for a resource with nested members and RBAC.
 - Express 5 forwards rejected promises to the error handler automatically, but `asyncHandler` is kept for clarity and portability.
 - The `me` endpoint fetches the user fresh from the database rather than trusting the token payload, so profile changes and deactivations take effect immediately.